skedgo/fastgo-react-native/blog.md

 ## Goal

 The main goal is to show one way of using TripGo API platform, and having an example app will help us motivate and describe the usage of different services available in the platform.
-Given that our platform has free tier and you can sign up to get an API key, we share the complete example app in GitHub so you can play with it yourself.
+Given that our platform has free tier and you can sign up to get an API key, we built the complete example app using [react-native](https://facebook.github.io/react-native/) and share it in [GitHub](https://github.com/skedgo/fastgo-react-native) so you can play with it yourself.

 For simplicity, we are going to restrict our app to [a single city], but it can easily be extended to cover all the cities covered in our platform.
-We will be then use regions endpoint to get the server urls we need to use to compute our routes, we will use routing endpoint to compute the actual trips, locations endpoint to show relevant POIs in the map near the user, and services endpoint to show realtime information of a specific transit service.
+Our platform provides several endpoints, a small subset of them will be shown and explained in this post.
+In general, the endpoints are called in a specific sequence, all starting from regions.json endpoint, to get information about the available regions and then, either go with the routing group or the location/services group, as shown in the following diagram.

 ![Endpoints Diagram][diagram]

 [diagram]: FastGoEndpointsSimpleDiagram.png "Endpoints Diagram"

+In this post, we will focus on the routing group.
+We will use `regions` endpoint to get the server urls we need to use to compute our routes and the available modes, `routing` endpoint to compute the actual trips, and then, use the `trip update` url to get realtime updated information of our recently computed trip.

+[Should we mention something about a future blog post of the `location/services` group?]

 ## Let's begin